 DAY TWO (10 April 2019) 10am – 5pm

 - Copyright: what kinds of works are protected

 - Copyright: what are Public Domain and Creative Commons

 - Copyright: what is ‘Fair Dealing?’

 - Copyright: Fair Dealing case study – the video essay

 - Copyright: the impact on your work and practical workarounds

 - Audiovisual Citation: an in-depth look at the guidelines from Learning on Screen

 - Audiovisual Citation: how you can make best use of the guidelines in your work

-This course will be of most benefit to students in their 1st year of PhD study, so priority will be given to them.
+This course will be of most benefit to students in their 1st and 2nd years of PhD study, but researchers from any year are welcome to attend.